supermellowcats/supermellowcats.github.io/posts/datascience/_posts/2022-04-07-Deployable-Dagster-MVP.md

     Go to [localhost:3000](http://localhost:3000) in your browser.

     You should be able to see your pipelines and jobs.
-Click on `clean_string_job` and go to the launchpad.
-You should be able to run it from here.
+Click on `clean_string_job` and go to the 'Launchpad'.
+From here, you should be able to do a number of things, like edit the config, run a job, or start a schedule.

 7. **Play with the scheduler**